tlcarvalho/carvalho_website/content/authors/admin/_index.md

 - Principal Investigators
 ---

-I am a Ph.D. student in Political Science at the Federal University of Minas Gerais (Universidade Federal de Minas Gerais - UFMG), and a member of the International institutions, Foreign Policy and Political Regime Research Network (Rede de Pesquisa em Instituições Internacionais, Política Externa e Regime Político - RIPPERP).
+I am a Ph.D. student in Political Science at the Federal University of Minas Gerais (Universidade Federal de Minas Gerais - UFMG), and a Visiting Graduate Student at the University of California - San Diego (Political Science Department).
+I am  a member of the International institutions, Foreign Policy and Political Regime Research Network (Rede de Pesquisa em Instituições Internacionais, Política Externa e Regime Político - RIPPERP).
 I also got my Master's Degree in Political Science from UFMG, and my bachelor's degree in International Relations from the Pontifical Catholic University of Minas Gerais (PUC-Minas).

-My research focuses on international security and defense policies in Latin America, especially on identifying the role of domestic variables in shaping these policies.
-I have research experience on the following topics: Internacional Security; Foreign Policy; Latin America; Quantitative Methods applied to International Relations; Scientometrics; and Policy Diffusion.
+My research focuses on international security and defense in Latin America, building a Neoclassical Realist framework to understand International Security Policies implemented by Latin American countries in the last 40 years.
+I have research experience on the following topics: International Security; Foreign Policy; Latin America; Quantitative Methods applied to International Relations; Scientometrics; and Policy Diffusion.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/cv.html" "newtab" >}}resumé{{< /staticref >}}.